The Ultimate Guide to a Safe BBQ

 Keep the food out of reach where possible.
 Familiarise yourselves with which foods are dangerous and ensure your guests are aware of the rules too.
 Foods that are high in fat can cause inflammation of the pancreas which is a serious and sometimes fatal disease.
 Corn on the cob isn’t easily digested by dogs, in the worst cases leading to a bowel obstruction, and they find this BBQ staple hard to resist especially when flavoured with butter or meat juices.
 One of the most common accidents involves dogs chewing and attempting to swallow kebab skewers whole, damaging their oesophagus, stomach and intestines in the process.

+Just like humans, dogs who overdo the amount of food they eat may end up with a tummy ache the next day so be conscious of the quantities of food they eat at your BBQ.
 In the event of an injury, fear of a blockage or suspected poisoning a Vet should be contacted for medical advice.

 Remeber do not give your dog bones or allow your guests too